Duty Entitlement Pass Book: Re-export of goods imported under DEPB Scheme

 In case of return of any exported goods, which has been found defective or unfit for use may be again exported according to the exim guidelines as mentioned by the Department of Revenue.

 In such cases 98% of the credit amount debited against DEPB for the export of such goods is generated by the concerned Commissioner of Customs in the form of a Certificate, containing the amount generated and the details of the original DEPB.
 On the basis of certificate, a fresh DEPB is issued by the concerned DGFT Regional Authority.
-It is important to note that the issued DEPB have the same port of registration and shall be valid for a period equivalent to the balance period available on the date of import of such defective/unfit goods.
+The issued DEPB have the same port of registration and shall be valid for a period equivalent to the balance period available on the date of import of such defective/unfit goods.

 Closure of DEPB Scheme

-DEPB scheme has been withdrawn since October 2015.
+DEPB scheme has been withdrawn since October 2015..
+The scheme was phased out following a 2011 ruling by the World Trade Organization which found that DEPB, along with several other Indian export incentive schemes, constituted prohibited export subsidies under the WTO Agreement on Subsidies and Countervailing Measures.
+The Government of India replaced DEPB with the Merchandise Exports from India Scheme (MEIS) under the Foreign Trade Policy 2015-2020, which adopted a different structure of incentives aimed at WTO compliance.
+MEIS was itself subsequently replaced by the Remission of Duties and Taxes on Exported Products (RoDTEP) scheme, which came into effect on 1 January 2021.